raresbb/interop/README.md

 This repository contains a GUI application, which provides an easy way to visualize the current steering angles of Unicar vehicles.

-# Usage

-Define your **network interface name** responsible for receiving PTP signals and synchronizing the system time with the vehicle.
-This is done by changing a variable called `ETHERNET_INTERFACE_NAME` at the very top of [run.sh](run.sh).
-Afterwards, run this bash script by typing `./run.sh` from project root.

 # Dependencies and Requirements

 ## System Requirements